skill-forger/golang-training/02. Control Flow/README.md

 - Implement labeled control flow statements for complex scenarios
 - Recognize common control flow patterns and best practices

+## Overview

+Control flow structures determine the order in which statements are executed in a program.
+Go provides clean, efficient control structures that allow you to:
+- Make decisions (conditional statements)
+- Repeat operations (loops)
+- Direct program execution based on multiple conditions (switch statements)
+- Break out of or continue loops (break/continue)

+Understanding control flow is essential for writing dynamic, responsive programs that can make decisions and adapt to different inputs or conditions.

 ## Conditional Statements (if-else)

 Conditional statements allow your program to make decisions based on certain conditions.

 ### Basic Syntax
 ```go
 // Basic if statement
 if condition {